FudaWiki/fudawiki-files/iroha.md

 ### 1 versus 1
 - The reader takes the deck of Yomi-fuda, and the referee is in charge of any
 - Plays must choose the dealer by rock-paper-scissors.
 The winner shuffles the deck of Tori-fuda and splits it into two piles of 22 Tori-fuda each.
 The loser chooses which pile to take, and the winner takes the other pile.
 - Each player arranges the cards in their "territory".
-The opposing territories must be 3 cm apart.
+The opposing territories must be **3 cm apart from each other**, and **20 cm away from the players** (this 20 cm distance is usually marked with a line, and is supposedly where the player's kneecaps are positioned).
 The territory should be composed of 3 rows of Torifuda, spaced 1 cm apart.
 The width of each row is not specified; you must arrange the cards in each row evenly (7 cards in any two rows, 8 cards in the remaining one row), in any order you prefer.
--
+- The referee will give a signal 3 minutes before starting the match.
+Players are free to arrange the Tori-fuda and memorize their positions at this time.
+The referee will give another signal 1 minute before starting the match, and afterward, players are not allowed to touch the Tori-fuda on the floor.
+- The reader announces the beginning of the match by reading the 'tsu' card:
+**つる舞う形の群馬県**
+[*Tsuru mau katachi no Gunma-ken*, "Shaped like a flying crane, Gunma Prefecture"]
+- The reader then reads this card again.
+At this point, the players should be ready to touch the Tori-fuda because the reader will read the first Yomi-fuda next.
+- The reader then reads the first Yomi-fuda in a high toned voice.
+As the reader does so, players must touch the corresponding Tori-fuda.
+The first player to do so takes the Tori-fuda.

+> Players may touch the correct Tori-fuda whether it is on their own territory or their opponent's.
+{.is-info}

+> "Touching" the Tori-fuda may include: Simply touching it, swiping it, flipping it, or snatching it.
+{.is-info}

+> Unlike in [Kyogi Karuta](/en/uta-garuta/ogura-hyakunin-isshu/competitive-karuta), **you may not touch any Tori-fuda that isn't the correct Tori-fuda**.
+If you do, you will be penalized.

+> You may only touch Tori-fuda using one hand only, so it is preferable to use your dominant hand.
+The other hand that is not used cannot trespass the line 20 cm away from your territory.

 UNDER CONSTRUCTION

 # Bibliography